About arc42

 7.2.
 Infrastructure Level 2

 The frontend is a single-page application (SPA) that runs in the user’s web browser.
 It is built using React and communicates with the backend via the API.
-The frontend is containerized using Docker and deployed on a cloud platform.
+The frontend is containerized using Docker and deployed on a cloud platform together with the rest of the components of the application.
 Static assets (e.g., images, CSS, JavaScript) are served via a CDN to reduce latency and improve load times.

 7.3.
 Conclusion